scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 All benchmarks presented in this section are run on an hyper-threaded i7 quadcore, using the code available in the Pythran sources available at https://github.com/serge-sans-paille/pythran in the `pythran/test/cases` directory.
-The Pythran version used is `deqzffzr`, ShedSkin 0.9.2, PyPy 2.0 compiled with the `-jit` flag, CPython 2.7.3 and numexpr 2.0.1.
+The Pythran version used is the `HEAD` of the `scipy2013` branch, ShedSkin 0.9.2, PyPy 2.0 compiled with the `-jit` flag, CPython 2.7.3, Cython 0.19.1 and Numexpr 2.0.1.
 All timings are made using the `timeit` module, taking the best of all runs.
 All C++ codes are compiled with g++ 4.7.3, using the tool default compiler option, generally `-O2` plus a few optimizing flags depending on the target.

-Cython is not considered in this benchmark, because to get an efficient binary, one need to rewrite the original code, while all the considered tools are running the very same Python code that remains compatible with CPython.
+Cython is not considered in most benchmarks, because to get an efficient binary, one need to rewrite the original code, while all the considered tools are running the very same Python code that remains compatible with CPython.
+The experiment was only done to have a comparison with Numexpr.

 Pystone is a Python translation of whetstone, a famous floating point number benchmarks that dates back to Algol60 and the 70's.
 Although non representative